TheRook/KeypoolRandom/README.md

 # Keypool Random

+Build insturcionts:

+Builds with GCC on any platform,  this is using scaffolding to build a local binary - it isn't linked with the mainline linux (yet).
+It is just an experimental module that runs locally.

+On OSX in order to use gcc you need to run: xcode-select --install

+On any system just run:
+./build.sh
+Then run the resulting binary:
+./keypool

 ## Motivation

 The goal is to improve interrupt handling performance while providing a high-quality NIST compliant /dev/random device driver.
 We can accomplish this by removing the need to hook the interrupt handler, which is used for all kinds of features - including reschedule the pool which will randomly penalize syscalls and really ought to be removed.
 In order to remove the /dev/random locks, we have to fix a broader pattern in how entropy is added and removed from the pool.